Entry limit: Entrants may submit up to THREE entries in all (across one or more categories).

 Submit a link to the online version of the story or upload a file containing the story.
 Acceptable upload formats are PDF, Microsoft Word, or text (up to 10MB in size).

-If the online version of the story has changes in content compared to the story in print or does not clearly show byline, name of the publication, and date of publication, then you must provide a PDF or common image format (up to 10MB in size) of the story as an electronic "tear sheet" showing the story as it appeared in print.
+If the online version of the story has changes in content compared to the story in print or does not clearly show byline, name of the publication, and date of print publication, then you must provide a PDF or common image format (up to 10MB in size) of the story as an electronic "tear sheet" showing that the story did appear in print.

 The cover date on the issue in which an article appears will be considered the date of publication.